jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :width: 450

-Oops - the output spikes look like they’ve gone out of control!
+Oops - the output spikes have gone out of control!
 This is because we forgot to add a reset mechanism.
 In reality, each time a neuron fires, the membrane potential hyperpolarizes back to its resting potential.

-Let’s implement this reset mechanism into our neuron:
+Implementing this reset mechanism into our neuron:

 ::